MJKWoolnough/gedcom/README.md

 }
 ```

-ChangeDateTime is a GEDCOM structure type
+ChangeDateTime is a GEDCOM structure type.

 #### type CharacterSet